image of a bride in white dress posing

 Let’s start with a small introduction about yourself.

-I am a Fashion and Portrait photographer, born in Toronto, Ontario and currently reside in Western Canada.
-My shooting style tends to lean more on the artistic and fine art side of photography.
+I am a Fashion and Portrait photographer, born in Toronto, Ontario, and currently reside in Western Canada.
+My shooting style tends to lean more on artistic and fine art fashion photography.
 I like to add a surreal and ethereal mood to most of my images.
 I love watching movies and listening to music – I usually will have one or the other in the background as I’m working or editing.
 I’ve been shooting for almost a decade come May 2018.

 Before you started with photography I see that you worked with children for a long time.
 Can you tell us more about that?

 Yes, that is correct.
 I studied early childhood and started out in daycares.
 I then began working with children who had special needs.
-Autism, speech delays, behavioral issues, FASD etc. It was fulfilling but also extremely stressful and I was getting very burnt out.
-I then started studying graphic design and photography online part time as I continued working.
-It took me a total of 5 years to transition out of the first career and into this one now as a photographer.
+Autism, speech delays, behavioral issues, FASD, etc. It was fulfilling but also extremely stressful and I was getting very burnt out.
+I then started studying graphic design and fine art fashion photography online part-time as I continued working.
+It took me a total of 5 years to transition out of my first career and into this one now as a photographer.

 fine art fashion photography